 Offline & Online Access

-Accessing the presentation during a meeting can be little tricky.
+Accessing the presentation during a meeting can be a little tricky.
 Professionals nowadays, make sure that they have both online and offline access to a business presentation that they have built so that if one thing has a problem, they can switch to the other option.

-PowerPoint too can be accessed easily online through Office 365 or online web-based app.
+PowerPoint too can be accessed easily online through Office 365 or an online web-based app.
 Your presentation will be saved to One Drive.

 The cloud-based storage for both Google Slides & PowerPoint makes it easy to share the file with colleagues or clients.
 You can share it via link or e-mail.
 Sharing on social media is also available.
 You can even control the presentation by choosing view & edit options.

 For offline access to your presentation, one cannot imagine anything better than Microsoft PowerPoint.
-Again, for professionals, PowerPoint desktop application is heavily recommended because it gives you the required edge, and there’s no denying to the fact that it is robust.
-Google Slides hardly exists in the offline space, although you can get access through Chrome browser.
+Again, for professionals, the PowerPoint desktop application is heavily recommended because it gives you the required edge, and there’s no denying the fact that it is robust.
+Google Slides hardly exists in the offline space, although you can get access through the Chrome browser.
 Google Slides loses to PowerPoint by a mile here.